utPLSQL/utPLSQL/docs/userguide/annotations.md

 Doing so allows your tests to use the framework's automatic transaction control and releases you from the burden of manual cleanup of data that was created or modified by test execution.

 When you are testing code that performs explicit or implicit commits, you may set the test procedure to run as an autonomous transaction with `pragma autonomous_transaction`.
-Keep in mind that when your tests runs in autonomous transaction it will not see the data prepared in setup procedure unless the setup procedure committed the changes.
+Keep in mind that when your test runs as autonomous transaction it will not see the data prepared in a setup procedure unless the setup procedure committed the changes.

 # Order of execution